 Everything You Need to Know About Hydroquinone

-This is an organic agent topically applied to remove pigmentation from hyper-pigmented skin.
+This is an organic agent topically applied to remove pigmentation and dark spots from hyper-pigmented skin.
 It is contained in skin whitening products and treatments either as the only active ingredient or as a combination with other substances to enhance the results.

 Creams with different concentrations are the most common.
 They contain concentrations of 2, 4, 6, 8 and 10%.
 Both 2% and 4 % creams are commercially available.
 While the former can be easily bought over the counter, the latter requires a prescription to purchase.

 The 6%, 8% and 10% concentration creams are stronger and only available from compounding pharmacies .
 They are only prepared with a prescription from a certified physician.

 TIP: Do not use Hydroquinone for more than 4 months in a row and for best results alternate the usage with arbutin, azelaic acid, kojic acid and other lightening agents.

 #2.
 How Does Hydroquinone Work?

 Now that you know hydroquinone removes pigmentation, can it lighten your skin?
 Indeed it can.
 It works by interfering with the production of melanin.
 Melanin is the skin pigment that determines our complexion.
 It is formed in structures called melanosomes by the help of an enzyme called tyrosinase.